How can I give my application to UWC my best shot?

 1. Get in early

-While applications through the Global Selection Programme officially close on 30 September 2018*, we are only able to accept a limited number of applications.
-If we reach that number before 30 September, applications may close early.
-So, getting your application complete and hitting that exciting “submit” button early is important.
+There are a limited number of places available at UWC schools each year.
+When that number is reached, applications may close.
+So, finishing your application and hitting that exciting “submit” button early is important.

 Don’t miss out.
 Complete your application now.